 The remainder of section 1 defines the domain of interest of this paper.
-Section 2 provides a detailed timing model for Cyclic Queuing and Forwarding (CQF, IEEE Std 802.1Q-2018 Annex T).
+Section 2 provides a detailed timing model for Multiple Cyclic Queuing and Forwarding (based on CQF, IEEE Std 802.1Q-2018 Annex T).
 It shows how two, three, or more buffers can be used to manage the allocable bandwidth and per-hop delay, and why the systems' CQF cycles do not have to operate in phase.
-Section 3 shows how multiple instances of CQF can be run on the same output port, with different cycle times, in order to efficiently serve Streams with a wide range of bandwidth and latency requirements.
-Section 4 analyzes the determinism of CQF and suggests a set of control parameters, and section 0 suggests a number of further augmentations that can be made to CQF to improve bandwidth utilization and worst-case latency.
+Section 3 shows how multiple instances of CQF can be run on the same output port, with different cycle times, in order to efficiently serve streams with a wide range of bandwidth and latency requirements.
+Section 4 analyzes the determinism of CQF, and Section 5 suggests a set of control parameters.
+Section addresses miscellaneous issues related to multi-CQF.
+Section 7, discusses how Mick Seaman's paternoster algorithm can greatly improve the usefulness of a multi-CQF network.